Skip to main content

 Once your data is safely copied to a healthy disk, the failed drive must be handled carefully - not tossed in the household trash.
 Three options exist depending on the data sensitivity and the level of physical damage:

-- Physical destruction at home : for personal drives without ultra-sensitive content, drilling 3 holes through the platters with a 6 mm drill bit renders the data unrecoverable by 99.9 % of methods.
-Wear safety glasses — the platters are glass on 3.5" Toshiba and HGST models since 2018 and can shatter.
+• Physical destruction at home : for personal drives without ultra-sensitive content, drilling 3 holes through the platters with a 6 mm drill bit renders the data unrecoverable by virtually any practical method.
+Wear safety glasses - the platters are glass on 3.5" Toshiba and HGST models since 2018 and can shatter.

-Never simply reformat a failing drive and resell it on eBay — even a quick format leaves 85 to 95 % of data recoverable by EaseUS in deep scan mode, and the next owner inherits a drive that may fail within 30 days.
-The 2024 Sims Recycling report estimates that 26 % of second-hand drives sold online still contain recoverable personal data.
+Never simply reformat a failing drive and resell it on eBay - a quick format leaves the bulk of your data recoverable by deep-scan tools like EaseUS, and the next owner inherits a drive that may fail soon.
+Studies of second-hand drives sold online repeatedly find that a significant portion still contain recoverable personal data from the previous owner.

 Some labs (DriveSavers, Ontrack) offer paid destruction services bundled with successful recoveries: roughly $50 to $150 per drive, with a certificate of destruction valid for compliance audits.